CHICAGO (AP) — The Chicago Bears got Jay Cutler back from a concussion, only to lose three more stars to injuries.

 Tied with Green Bay for the NFC North lead and just a game ahead of Minnesota (6-5) coming in, the Bears (8-3) grabbed a 25-3 halftime lead thanks to Cutler's pinpoint passing.
 The defense held Adrian Peterson in check early on, although he finished with 108 yards rushing.

-Chicago also came away with three more takeaways to increase its total from a league-leading 30 entering the game.
+Chicago also came away with three more takeaways to increase its total from a league-leading 30 entering the game to 33.

 The rather easy win came after back-to-back losses to Houston and San Francisco, but it also came with a heavy price.